 EPA is currently making revisions to the Subpart J regulation to clarify and update the Product Schedule listing procedures.
 These updates may include effectiveness and toxicity testing.
-Please watch the Federal Register for the posting of the Proposed Rule in December 2012.
 Once the Proposed Rule is posted to the Docket, there will be a public comment period for providing questions and concerns.
 The compiled comments will be addressed in the final rule.
 Office of Management and Budget Agenda: Revisions to the National Oil and Hazardous Substances Pollution Contingency Plan; Subpart J Product Schedule Listing Requirements.

 - Current Rule: NCP Subpart J: Use of Dispersants and Other Chemicals - 40 CFR 300.900 - 300.920 (PDF) (8 pp, 66K, About PDF)